watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 - `collection_name`: This **MUST** be set to the name of the document collection in Milvus to be searched.
 - `embedding_model_id` : ID of the model to use for generating embeddings for the query.
 - `model_id`: The id of the watsonx model that you select for this action.
 Defaults to `meta-llama/llama-2-70b-chat`.
 If you keep this default, be sure to comply with the [Acceptable Use Policy for this model](https://ai.meta.com/llama/use-policy/).
 - `model_input`: The input to the watsonx model.
 This is set in an expression in Step 5 of the "Generate Answer" action.
 You MAY change that expression to do prompt engineering.
 If you wish to do so and are using the default model, be sure to research [guidelines for prompting Llama 2](https://www.pinecone.io/learn/llama-2/).
+In our experience, this combination of prompt and model is quite effective at producing high-quality answers when it has useful content and it does _often_ say that it doesn't know when it does not have useful content (as instructed in our prompt).
+However, it does _sometimes_ provide answers that are not supported by its evidence so consider other models, prompt expressions, or additional logic to reduce the generation of answers that are not
+- `model_parameters_max_new_tokens` : The maximum number of new tokens to be generated.
+Defaults to 300.
 - `model_parameters_max_new_tokens` : The maximum number of new tokens to be generated.
 Defaults to 300.
 - `model_parameters_min_new_tokens`: The minimum number of the new tokens to be generated.
 Defaults to 1.
 - `model_parameters_repetition_penalty`: Represents the penalty for penalizing tokens that have already been generated or belong to the context.
 The range is 1.0 to 2.0 and defaults to 1.1.